UMass-RC/unity-docs/docs/tools/GPU.md

 ./myscript.sh
 ```

-Specific GPUs can also be selected by using the --constraint flags with Slurm,
+Specific GPUs can also be selected by using the `--constraint` flags with Slurm,
-or by adding the gpu type to --gpus.
+or by adding the gpu type to `--gpus`.
 The available constraints are listed
 below.

 !!! note